 When you register your OpenShift cluster with Red Hat Marketplace, an agent is installed that enables Red Hat Marketplace to install operators in your cluster.
 The agent also reports information about your cluster back to the Red Hat Marketplace.
 This happens so you can see important information about your cluster in the Marketplace, like which clusters are registered, what operators are installed in each cluster, and each cluster's version and status.

 When you filed your case, you should have received an automated email.
-Shortly after that, you would have received an email from one of our agents, based on the criticality of your issue, Service Level of your account (Standard or Premium), and the nature of your question (i.e. trial product, purchased product, or platform concern).
+Shortly after that, you would have received an email from one of our agents, based on the criticality of your issue, Service Level of your account, and the nature of your question (i.e. account, deployment, purchase, cluster linking, etc).
 Reply to either email and an agent will get you more information on your case’s status.

 We hope it’s good feedback, but we’d always like to hear from you.
 At the conclusion of your case, you should have had an opportunity to tell us about the experience.
 Alternatively, create a ticket for "Something else" and please mention the case number in your description.